Political positions of Jimmy Carter: Race

 Carter ignited debate in September 2009 when he stated: "I think an overwhelming portion of the intensely demonstrated animosity toward President Barack Obama is based on the fact that he is a black man, that he is African-American".
 Obama disagreed with Carter's assessment.
 On CNN, Obama stated, "Are there people out there who don't like me because of race?
 I'm sure there are... that's not the overriding issue here".

 Torture

 In 2005, Carter criticized the use of torture at Guantánamo Bay, demanding that it be closed.
 He stated that the next president should make the promise that the United States will "never again torture a prisoner."

 Health care

 In 2013, Carter praised the Affordable Care Act (the major health care reform law put forward by President Obama), but criticized its implementation as "questionable at best".
 In 2017, Carter predicted that the U.S. would eventually adopt a single-payer healthcare system.

 Campaign finance reform

 Carter vigorously opposed the Supreme Court decision in Citizens United v.
-FEC that struck down limits on campaign spending by corporations and unions, going so far as to saying that the U.S. is "no longer a functioning democracy" and now has a system of "unlimited political bribery".
+FEC that struck down limits on campaign spending by corporations and unions.
+Carter said the U.S. now has a system of "unlimited political bribery".

+Kamala Harris

+Carter's family members had stated that he wanted to live long enough to vote for Kamala Harris, a candidate to 2024 presidential elections.
+He did so and stated that he "had fulfilled his end-of-life goal".